Arty40m/AliNA/README.md

 ```
 python3 fold.py [-m {seq,file}] -i <sequence OR fasta_file> [-o output_file] [-th threshold]
 ```
-**-m**  - prediction mode: "seq" - for single sequence typed in arguments. "file" - for multiple predictions from .fasta file
+**-m, --mode**  - prediction mode: "seq" - for single sequence typed in arguments. "file" - for multiple predictions from .fasta file.

-**-i** - input sequence or path to fasta file
+**-i, --input** - input sequence or path to fasta file.

-**-o** - path to the output file for "file" mode.
-Default - Prediction_<input file name>
+**-o, --out** - path to the output file for "file" mode.
+Default - Prediction_(input file name).

-**-th** to specify the sensitivity threshold when processing predictions **[0, 1]**.
+**-th, --threshold** - specifies the sensitivity threshold when processing predictions **[0, 1]**.
 The lower the threshold the more bonds will be included into the predicted structure.
 Unless specified explicitly, the default value is 0.5.

-**---help, -h** show additional info about the available commands.
+**-h, --help** show help message.

 #### Additional information: